knpuniversity/rest/knpu/episode1/patch.rst

 -----------------------------------------------

 With PATCH of course!
-The main HTTP methods like GET, POST, DELETE and PUT were introduced in that famous RFC 2616 document.
+The main HTTP methods like GET, POST, DELETE and PUT were introduced in the famous RFC 2616 document.
+Maybe you've heard of it?
 But because PUT has this limitation, PATCH was born in `RFC 5789`_.

-Typically, PATCH is used exactly like PUT, except that it allows for missing fields.
-It's used as the true update: when we forget to include the ``tagLine`` field with a PATCH request, it understands what we're trying to do and leaves the existing ``tagLine`` untouched.
+Typically, PATCH is used exactly like PUT, except if we don't send a ``tagline`` field then it keeps its current value instead of obliterating it to null.
 PATCH, it's the friendly update.

 Writing the Test
 ----------------